 U.S. immigration law frowns on being married to more than one person at the same time, and prohibits both bigamists and polygamists from becoming naturalized citizens.
-Practicing polygamy as a legal permanent resident is also grounds for deportation.
-A criminal conviction for bigamy can result in deportation as well.
+Practicing polygamy as a legal permanent resident can lead to deportation, as can a criminal conviction for bigamy.

 Many people think bigamy and polygamy mean the same thing (which they don't); others find them confusing.
 In fact, so many people didn't understand the word ‘polygamy' that U.S. Citizenship and Immigration Services (USCIS) stopped using it on the N-400 Application for Naturalization form (N-400) more than ten years ago.
 Instead, the form now asks whether the applicant has ever been married to more than one person at the same time.